danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

 care about, all you've done is wasted time and committed to future maintenance pain for no gain at all.

-Similarly optimizing code paths which should be run when you improve your design are not worth it.
-This holds especially for GPU drivers, where the real application interfaces are OpenGL, Vulkan or similar, and there's an entire driver in the userspace side and the right fix for performance issues is very often to radically update the contract and sharing of responsibilities between the userspace and kernel driver parts.
+Similarly optimizing code paths which should never be run when you instead improve your design are not worth it.
+This holds especially for GPU drivers, where the real application interfaces are OpenGL, Vulkan or similar, and there's an entire driver in the userspace side - the right fix for performance issues is very often to radically update the contract and sharing of responsibilities between the userspace and kernel driver parts.

-The big example here is GPU address patch list processing at command submission time, which was necessary for old hardware that completely lacked and useful concept of a per process virtual address space.
-But that has changed, which means virtual address can stay constant, while the kernel can still freely manage the physical memory, like on the CPU.
+The big example here is GPU address patch list processing at command submission time, which was necessary for old hardware that completely lacked any useful concept of a per process virtual address space.
+But that has changed, which means virtual addresses can stay constant, while the kernel can still freely manage the physical memory by manipulating pagetables, like on the CPU.
 Unfortunately one driver in the DRM subsystem instead spent an easy engineer decade of effort to tune relocations, write lots of testcases for the resulting corner cases in the multi-level fastpath fallbacks, and even more time handling the impressive amounts of fallout in the form of bugs and future headaches due to the resulting unmaintainable code complexity ...

 In other subsystems where the kernel ABI is the actual application contract these kind of design simplifications might instead need to be handled between the subsystem's code and driver implementations.
 This is what we've done when moving from the old kernel modesetting infrastructure to atomic modesetting.
+But sometimes no clever tricks at all help and you only get true speed with a radically revamped uAPI - io_uring is a great example here.

 ## Protect Data, not Code